 Hello, and thanks for visiting!

 The fact that you’re on this page probably means that you either have Autism Spectrum Disorder (or suspect you might do).
 I specialise in working with women with Autism Spectrum Disorder and am on Psychology Today’s in-house panel of experts where I write regularly on this subjects.
-I’ve now shared everything I know about women with autism in my latest publication “Women with Autism: Accepting and Embracing Autism Spectrum Disorder as You Move Towards an Authentic Life”.
+I’ve now shared everything I know about women with autism in my book “Women with Autism: Accepting and Embracing Autism Spectrum Disorder as You Move Towards an Authentic Life”.